Skip to main content

 Allyson earned her Master’s Degree in Educational Leadership from the American College of Education and a Bachelor’s in English from the New York Institute of Technology.

-Dee Wappes, MSSE
+Denise Wappes, MSSE

 Dee Wappes is a dynamic, high-energy educator dedicated to empowering leaders and teachers to establish high expectations of learning for all, to create an environment that is student-centered and to engage all students in independent critical thinking.
 As both a School Leadership Coach and Faculty Coach for Instructional Empowerment, Dee supports schools in implementing research-based core instruction that creates a culture of rigorous learning for all, resulting in increased student achievement.